Business Information Systems at CMU

 - SAP®, the world’s leading Enterprise Resource Planning (ERP) software.

 Applied Business Communication (ABC) prepares students with the critical abilities that employers value most: communication, collaboration, creativity, and critical thinking.
 ABC focuses on the following areas to help students become “job ready”:

 - Effective communication in a global business setting

 - Visual communication and digital media

 - Professional portfolios, with evidence of student learning, proficiencies, and accomplishments

-Students from any major can benefit from the critical skills developed with the ABP minor: applying technology to solve actual problems, using social media in the workplace, and developing effective communication and professional literacy skills.
+Students from any major can benefit from the critical skills developed with ABC: applying technology to solve actual problems, using social media in the workplace, and developing effective communication and professional literacy skills.